Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/Patterns of Ladder Logic Programming/README.md

 * Second, since these are common patterns, you’ll start to find it easier to read other people’s ladder logic, and other experienced programmers will find it easier to follow your logic.

         The Sealed in Coil pattern
         The State Coil/Fault Coil pattern
         The Start/Stop Circuit pattern
-        The Set/Reset pattern
+        The Set/Reset pattern                           ( usage not recommended => use SR / RS from standard lib )
-        The Flasher pattern
-        The Debounce pattern
+        The Flasher pattern                             ( usage not recommended => use BLINK from util lib ) The Debounce pattern
         The Input Map pattern
         The Step pattern